hubblestack/nova/README.rst

 functionality

-The ``audit()`` function must take four arguments, ``data_list``, ``tag``, ``verbose``, and ``show_profile``.
+The ``audit()`` function must take four arguments, ``data_list``, ``tag``, ``verbose``, ``show_profile``, and ``debug``.
 The ``data_list`` argument is a list of dictionaries passed in by ``hubble.py``. ``hubble.py`` gets this data from loading the specified yaml for the audit run.
 Your audit module should only run if it finds its own data in this list.
 The ``tag`` argument is a glob expression for which tags the audit function should run.
 It is the job of the audit module to compare the ``tag`` glob with all tags supported by this module and only run the audits which match.
 The ``verbose`` argument defines whether additional information should be returned for audits, such as description and remediation instructions.
 The ``show_profile`` argument tells whether the profile should be injected into the verbose data for each check.
+The ``debug`` argument tells whether the module should log additional debugging information at debug log level.

 The return value should be a dictionary, with optional keys "Success", "Failure", and "Controlled".
 The values for these keys should be a list of